REGISTRATION

 UNIFORMS

-After you register, the Ops Staff will send you information for ordering a uniform from Soccer Post.
+After you register, we will send you information for ordering a uniform from Soccer Post.
 The jersey number and the required uniform items will be indicated in the account.
 Each family is responsible for ordering and paying for uniforms for their own player.
 Practice jerseys are required for all training sessions.
 At any time, families can purchase additional items and fan gear through Soccer Post where you can access all of our Valley Surf teams under one of three tabs: the Premier Mandatory Package tab (all ECNL/NPL boys and DPL girls teams), the Gold Mandatory Package tab (all Elite, Black, White, and Blue teams) or the Futures Mandatory Package tab (all 7v7 boys and girls teams).
 Select your player’s team and your player’s name in the dropdown menu.

-Generally, Valley Surf teams will wear their white jerseys at home games and sky jerseys at away games.
+Generally, Valley Surf teams will wear their white jerseys at home games and blue SMU jerseys at away games.
 Always bring both sets to all games.
 The home team is almost always obligated to change if there is a conflict.
 Also, some tournaments are reversed (the home team wears white, and the away team wears dark), so managers should always check the tournament rules.

 PRACTICES